spring1944/spring1944/README.md

 However, some additional postprocessing effects can be enabled/disabled directly in game, like "Screen Space Ambient Occlusion" and "Color Correction".
 Just press F11 while in game, and click over them to enable/disable ("Screen Space Ambient Occlusion" may require to quit and restart the game):

 ![](docs/imgs/postprocessing_effects.png)

+## Other:

+* You can of course use other lobbies like [Weblobby](http://weblobby.springrts.com/) or [flobby](https://github.com/cleanrock/flobby) (GNU/Linux only).
+* If you cannot zoom, type /taview into in-game chat or press ctrl+f2.
+* To players using Radeon cards: if you experience crashes, try turning off "forced shaders" in springsettings.

 # Developers guide